vinamrameshram27102000-arch/Mobile_Sales_Dashboard-/README.md

 3.  *Customer Profile:* The *30-40 age group* represents the largest customer segment.
 4.  *Payment Trends:* *UPI* is the most preferred payment method at *26.22%*, closely followed by Debit Cards.

-## 🚀 How to Use
-1. Clone this repository.
-2. Open the .pbix file in Power BI Desktop.
-3. Use the slicers on the right to interact with the data.